debjani-bhowmick/p1-drl-navigation/Report.md

 #### Deep Q-Network (DQN)

-With Deep Q-Learning, a deep neural network is used to approximate the Q-function.
-Given a network `F`, finding an optimal policy is a matter of finding the best weights `w` such that `F(s,a,w) ≈ Q(s,a)`.
+Deep Q-Learning involves the use of a deep neural network for approximating the Q-function.
+Given a network `F`, discovering the optimal policy in this case is equivalent to  finding the best weights `w` such that `F(s,a,w) ≈ Q(s,a)`.

 The neural network architecture used for this project can be found [here](https://github.com/debjani-bhowmick/p1-drl-navigation/master/model/model.py#L5) in the `model.py` file of the source code.
 The network contains three fully connected layers with 64, 64, and 4 nodes respectively.
-Testing of bigger networks (more nodes) and deeper networks (more layers) did not produce better results.
+In our experience, testing with bigger networks (more nodes) as well as deeper networks (more layers) did not produce better results.

 As for the network inputs, rather than feeding-in sequential batches of experience tuples, I randomly sample from a history of experiences using an approach called Experience Replay.

 #### Experience Replay

-Experience replay allows the RL agent to learn from past experience.
+With the experience replay incorporated, an RL agent is capable of learning from its past experience.

 Each experience is stored in a replay buffer as the agent interacts with the environment.
 The replay buffer contains a collection of experience tuples with the state, action, reward, and next state `(s, a, r, s')`.
-The agent then samples from this buffer as part of the learning step.
-Experiences are sampled randomly, so that the data is uncorrelated.
+As part of the learning step, sampling is performed by the agent from this buffer.
+Sampling of experience is performed in a manner that the data is uncorrelated.
 This prevents action values from oscillating or diverging catastrophically, since a naive Q-learning algorithm could otherwise become biased by correlations between sequential experience tuples.

 Also, experience replay improves learning through repetition.
-By doing multiple passes over the data, our agent has multiple opportunities to learn from a single experience tuple.
+Through multiple passes performed over the data, our agent has multiple opportunities to learn from a single experience tuple.
 This is particularly useful for state-action pairs that occur infrequently within the environment.

 The implementation of the replay buffer can be found [here](https://github.com/debjani-bhowmick/p1-drl-navigation/master/model/agent/agent.py#L133) in the `agent.py` file of the source code.

 #### Double Deep Q-Network (DDQN)

 One issue with Deep Q-Networks is they can overestimate Q-values (see [Thrun & Schwartz, 1993](https://www.ri.cmu.edu/pub_files/pub1/thrun_sebastian_1993_1/thrun_sebastian_1993_1.pdf)).
 The accuracy of the Q-values depends on which actions have been tried and which states have been explored.
 If the agent hasn't gathered enough experiences, the Q-function will end up selecting the maximum value from a noisy set of reward estimates.
 Early in the learning process, this can cause the algorithm to propagate incidentally high rewards that were obtained by chance (exploding Q-values).
 This could also result in fluctuating Q-values later in the process.

 <img src="images/overestimating-Q-values.png" width="50%" align="top-left" alt="" title="Overestimating Q-values" />